mifi/reactive-video/README.md

 	<br>
 </div>

-Reactive Videos are created using HTML and React components.
-This allows you the almost leverage the almost limitless possibilities of the web browser to render dynamic content into a video file.
+Reactive Videos are videos created using HTML and React components.
+This allows you to leverage the almost limitless possibilities of the web browser to render dynamic content into a video file.

 ## How does it work?